-Note: This item has cosmetic damage which may include, but is not limited to scuffs, scratches, stains or chips.
+Note: This is a new item that has light cosmetic damage which may include, but is not limited to scuffs, scratches, stains, chips or dings.
 The damage affects the aesthetics but not the function of the item.
-There is minor scratching around the shell of the helmet and a scuff on the top.
+The original packaging may or may not be present.
+There is micro-scratching located on the top of the shell.

 |Size||Head (cm)||Head (in)|